nandee95/Steam_Event_Notification_Blocker/README.md

-<b>Warning!
+<font color=red><b>Warning!
 This tool is no longer required since Steam implemented the option for us to disable event notifications!
-This project is discontinued!</b>
+This project is discontinued!</b></font>

 <b>Download:</b><br>